 A Partying Guy Tries To Stop His Wife From Coming Home, Floods The Entire Area

 James R. Scott from Fowler, IL was not a particularly nice guy.
 We know this by the way he liked to have affairs and party while his wife was working over in Missouri.
-We know it by the way he came up with a scheme to delay his wife’s return to home so he could keep having affairs and partying.
+We know it by the way he came up with a scheme to delay his wife's return home so he could keep having affairs and partying.
 But mainly we know this by the way his scheme involved flooding 14,000 acres of farmland and a huge chunk of a nearby town.

 It was 1993, and the Midwest was already having massive problems with flooding.
-Scott’s no-wife master plan involved removing several sandbags from one of the levees keeping the swollen Mississippi at bay.
+Scott's no-wife master plan involved removing several sandbags from one of the levees keeping the swollen Mississippi at bay.
 In his mind, this was probably supposed to cause a lower water flow, thus stranding his wife on the Missouri side and doing absolutely nothing else.
-Thats not what ended up happening.
+That's not what ended up happening.

 We're pretty sure there was a malicious genie involved.

 Instead, he got a crash course in fluid dynamics when the water cascading from the breach he'd created promptly flooded a huge area on his side of the river.
 Apart from flooding the aforementioned 14,000 acres of farmland, Fowler's party animal instincts also destroyed "scores of buildings" in West Quincy, and rendered a vital bridge useless for a whopping 71 days.